lobstrio/shadow-useragent/README.md

 shadow-useragent
 ==============

-Shadow UserAgent gives you access to the most commonly used UserAgents on the Internet, safe from outdated data.
+`shadow-useragent` gives you access to the most commonly used UserAgents on the Internet, safe from outdated data.

 Behold, the power of UserAgent:
 ```python3